KalooIna/KalooIna/README.md

 # 💫 About me :
-A technically curious learner focused on continuous improvement, with a passion for tackling complex problems in machine learning and AI.<br>
+A technically curious learner focused on continuous improvement, with a passion for tackling complex problems in machine learning and AI.
 I enjoy exploring practical and optimized solutions across data and code, combining analytical thinking with creative problem-solving to uncover insights and build reliable systems.
 I approach challenges methodically, enjoy experimenting with new approaches, and strive to learn along the way.<br>
-🔭 I’m currently working on : Turning chaotic datasets into slightly less chaotic datasets.<br>
+📚 I’m currently working on : Turning chaotic datasets into slightly less chaotic datasets.<br>
-👯 I’m looking to collaborate on : Ambitious and well structured projects that involve analytical thinking, clean engineering practices, and measurable improvements, without needing to bargain with my computer at 2 AM.<br>
+🔭 I’m looking to collaborate on : Ambitious and well structured projects that involve analytical thinking, clean engineering practices, and measurable improvements, without needing to bargain with my computer at 2 AM.<br>
 🤝 I’m looking for help with : Remembering why I wrote certain lines of code in the first place.<br>
 🌱 I’m currently learning : State-of-the-art ML architectures, optimization strategies, and robust data engineering workflows.<br>
 💬 Ask me about : The moment I realized the computer was right and I was wrong …<br>